pac4j/pac4j/documentation/docs/backward-compatibility.md

 ## 2) Maintenance

-Only one stable and released stream of `pac4j` is maintained at the same time since version 3.
+Generally, only one stable and released stream of `pac4j` is maintained at the same time, currently, it's version 4.